 What is GDPR?

-Unless your management team have been living under a rock, they will have been working on making your organisation compliant with the new regulations because the implications of not being compliant are significant.
+Unless your management team have been living under a rock, they will have worked on making your organization compliant with the new regulations because the implications of not being compliant are significant.

 GDPR is Relevant Even if You Aren’t in Europe

 Oh yes – this is the biggie.

 Even if you personally aren’t in Europe, and you aren’t working for a European firm, you still need to abide by GDPR principles if you store or process the data of European individuals.